-If you’re already one our 100,000 (plus) teachers who use Pobble 365 every month, then no doubt I’m preaching to the converted.
+If you’re one of our 100,000 (plus) teachers who use Pobble 365 every month, then no doubt I’m preaching to the converted.
 If you haven’t already heard of it, get ready to ask yourself how you ever managed without it!

 Hook the pupils